cleancodelover/remoting/README.md

 ### Landing Page

-- On the right side, you’ll find filters to help you easily find the books you want.
+- On the left side, you’ll find filters to help you easily find the books you want.
 Adjust these filters as needed.
 - The book list appears on the right side of the page.
-There is no page navigation; the list scrolls infinitely as you continue to scroll.
+There is no page navigation; the list scrolls infinitely as you continue to scroll fetching just chunks of data per time making it blazing fast.
 - At the top, there is a search bar.
 You can search for books by title, author, or description.

 ### To Read a Book